RTradeLtd/Temporal/README.md

 #### IPFS (100% complete):

 > Temporal supports integration with the public IPFS network, and will evolve to support new features added to IPFS so that you will have the most optimal experience possible, and never suffer from inability to access the latest and greatest features due to an API that fails to evolve as the underlying technology evolves.

-> Soon after release, support for Private IPFS networks will be integrated into Temporal, allowing you to get the same benefits of the public IPFS network, but with the data security and privacy that comes with running a private network.
-This is extremely useful to financial institutions, data archivers, and other industries to whom data security and privacy is one of the primary concerns when integrating with any new technology
+We also have full integration with private IPFS networks.

 #### IPNS (100% Complete):